formml/formml/README.md

 ## Getting Started

-> Tips: You may not need to read everything
+> 💡 You may not need to read everything
 >
-> - For non-technical people (FormML Model authors): You only need to understand the [Create Your First FormML Model](#create-your-first-formml-model) section
+> - 📝 For non-technical people (FormML Model authors): You only need to understand the [Create Your First FormML Model](#create-your-first-formml-model) section
-> - For developers: It's recommended to read all
+> - 👨‍💻 For developers: It's recommended to read all

 ### Create Your First FormML Model